-Responsible Party Key

-Outbreak Response Team: School Nurse

-School Administration, School Nurses, County Environmental Services & Public Health School Administration

-Public Health School Maintenance
+Responsible Party Key Outbreak Response Team: School Administration, School Nurses, County Environmental School Nurse Services & Public Health School Administration Public Health School Maintenance

-Level 1: Daily Operations Preventive Measures Level 2: Suspected Gl Cluster/Concern Level 3: Outbreak Regular surveillance of baseline clusters of cases, and absenteeism.
+Level 1: Daily Operations Preventive Measures Level 2: Suspected GI Cluster/Concern Level 3: Outbreak Regular surveillance of baseline clusters of cases, and absenteeism.
 School District Director of Nursing will notify the School Response Team of the suspected outbreak.
 The school community will be notified of the outbreak, and non-essential after-school events will be rescheduled.
 Follow-up with routine vomiting and diarrheal illness reports to ensure appropriate person(s) is/are notified and clean-up procedure is followed.
 Complete daily NM DOH Line List.
 School Director of Nursing will fax the line list to Environmental Health Department and New Mexico Department of Health.
 Complete daily NM DOH Line List.
 Director of Nursing will fax the line list to Environmental Health Department and New Mexico Department of Health.
 Send children home promptly with nausea/vomiting/diarrhea (n/v/d).
 Send children and staff home promptly with n/v/d.
-Send children and staff home promptly with n/v/d.
+Send children and staff home promptly with $n/v/d$.
 Isolate ill children from the rest of nurses' office visitors.
 Personal Protective Equipment for Nurses.
 PPE (facemasks and gloves) for kitchen personnel when out of kitchen area.
 Utilize District specified cleaners but switch to an EPA Certified Norovirus Disinfectant or Chlorine bleach upon notification of an issue.
 Utilize EPA Certified Norovirus Disinfectant or Chlorine bleach for disinfecting activities.
-Increase frequency of cleanings in high-contact areas like doorknobs, light switches, handles, etc. notification of an issue.
+Increase frequency of cleanings in high- contact areas like doorknobs, light switches, handles, etc. notification of an issue.
 Utilize EPA Certified Norovirus Disinfectant or Chlorine bleach for disinfecting activities.
 Collect specimens Collect specimens Routine cleaning of all kitchen and bathroom surfaces.
 Switch all QUAT products to chlorine bleach solutions.
 Air dry surfaces, or rinse all surfaces intended for food or mouth contact with plain water before use.
 Kitchen and dining facilities will switch all service items (spoons, forks, knives, plates, cups, trays) to disposable.
 Switch all QUAT products to chlorine bleach solutions.
 Continue to use disposable service items.
 Clean and sanitize all items including dining carts each time with a 1,000 PPM bleach solution before they return to the kitchen.
+Clean and sanitize kitchen area and restrict access in/out of the kitchen to kitchen service personnel ONLY.